โš ๏ธ

 Common misconception: brands sometimes assume an LCA showing single-use outperforms reusable will earn an exemption.
 PPWR is prescriptive, LCA is not currently a permitted compliance pathway.

-Delegated Acts Tracker
+Delegated and Implementing Acts Tracker

 Live status tracker for PPWR secondary legislation, where the technical details are actually defined.
 Each act shows its status, due date, evidence label, last-verified date, and what it does to your fees or formats.